 This feature improves voice recognition and media groupings.
 See "CD Player," "USB," "Auxiliary Devices," and "Bluetooth Audio" in the infotainment manual.
+Select to enable or disable.

 XM Channel Art

 This feature turns the XM Audio page background on the XM Channel display on and off.